scott-x/table/README.md

 table
 table -c
 ```
-If you use `table`, it will create a html named `tb.html` in your current folder.
+If you just use `table`, it will create a html named `tb.html` in your current folder.

 If you use `table -c`, -c here means "customed", first it will check whether `a.txt` exists or not?
 If not, it will throw tips as following: